equipez/setup_mex/README.md

 ## What

-This package provides scripts that attempt to facilitate setting up the [MATLAB MEX](https://www.mathworks.com/help/matlab/ref/mex.html), focusing on macOS or Windows.
+This package provides scripts that attempt to facilitate setting up the [MATLAB MEX](https://www.mathworks.com/help/matlab/ref/mex.html), focusing on macOS and Windows.

 Note that MATLAB requires you to install a [supported (C or Fortran) compiler along with Xcode (on macOS with Intel chips) or Microsoft Visual Studio (on Windows)](https://www.mathworks.com/support/requirements/previous-releases.html).
 This package is **not** a hacking tool to circumvent these requirements, but a tool to help MATLAB recognize your compiler after these requirements are satisfied.

-As of April 2024, we do not supprt Fortran setup on macOS with silicon chips, because MathWorks reauires the NAG Fortran compiler for such a set up, which is not available for free.
+As of April 2024, we do not support Fortran setup on macOS with silicon chips, because MathWorks requires the NAG Fortran compiler for such a setup, which is not available for free.

 For Fortran, this package provides scripts (`install_oneapi_macos.sh` for macOS with Intel chips and `install_oneapi_windows.bat` for Windows) to help